Where did you come from?

 Cognitive rehabilitation.
 Drugs and alcohol injure brain cells.
 Injured brain cells mean problems with impulsivity, judgment, concentration, information-processing, memory, and higher level cognitive tasks.
 The brain does heal, but it takes 1-2 of clean-time to return to “normal.”
 According to latest research, brainteasers and other thought-provoking tasks jumpstart cognitive healing in people with addiction.

-From the Weird and Wacky Workbook for Recovery, “How to take care of a WW Workbook:”
+From WW, “How to take care of a WW Workbook:”

 “The first step: open the workbook.
 (Since you’re reading this sentence, we assume the book is already open.
 We’re excited about your progress!)
 Next, grab a pen, turn to page 1, and fill in the blanks.
 There are questions to answer, lists to make, mazes to solve, and poetry to be written.
 A warning: WW gets moody when ignored.
 It’s given to copping an attitude and playing late-night goth/industrial techno at top volume when abandoned.”

-From the Weird and Wacky Workbook for Recovery, an excerpt from the “Dear Dr. Rosenthal” Section:
+From WW, an excerpt from the “Dear Dr. Rosenthal” Section:

 Question: “Dr. Rosenthal, why don’t you write a book about something interesting, like racecars or shoes or ponies?
 Or a romance?
 Why don’t you write a romance novel?
 Does it always have to be about Recovery?

 Answer: “Thanks for asking.
-That’s next on our agenda, the Weird and Wacky Workbook About Racecars, Shoes, Ponies… and Recovery.”
+That’s next on our agenda, the Wacky and Wonderful Workbook of Race Cars, Shoes, Ponies… and Recovery.”
 It’s scheduled for publication…eventually.
 (Sorry, we shy away from romance novels.)”

 Life was challenging.
 But Clyde’s ACME Protective Suit kept him safe from all harm.
 He felt invincible, except that he couldn’t move an inch.